-An absolute cinch to make, this dish comes together in under 15 minutes so be sure to start your rice ahead of time!
+An absolute cinch to make, this Thai pork recipe comes together in under 15 minutes so be sure to start your rice ahead of time!

 Side note: I recently found myself on the rice aisle at the local Asian supermarket deciding between a ten or twenty-five pound bag of jasmine rice.
 I think I have a problem.